keycloakify/keycloakify-starter/README.md

 yarn build-keycloak-theme
 # Read the instruction printed on the console to see how to test
 # your theme on a real Keycloak instance.

+# For customizing other pages at the component level
+npx eject-keycloak-page # Then select the page you want

+# For initializing your email theme
+npx initialize-email-theme

+# For downloading the default theme
+npx download-builtin-keycloak-theme
 ```

 # The CI workflow